programCounter/LHSPortal/README.md

 # LHSPortal
-A online portal for administration and service checking of my personal home server
+A online portal for administration and service checking of my personal home server.

+<b>This portal will include the following featureset:</b>